 Depositing money into FanDuel Sportbook

-Users can fund their FanDuel Sportsbook accounts several different ways.
+Users can fund their FanDuel Sportsbook accounts in several different ways.
 A $10 minimum deposit can be made via standard checking account, credit or debit card, PayPal, FanDuel Prepaid Card, eCheck, online bank transfers, or the PayNearMe, which is available at any 7-Eleven store.
-They also accept cash at counter
+They also accept cash at the counter.

 The app has a “Sports Betting Training Camp Feature,” which is pretty cool.
 It offers a brief tutorial on how spread, moneyline, totals, and prop betting work.
 There’s also an easy-to-understand guide to parlays and teasers.